RiverArchitect/RA_wiki/wiki/Troubleshooting.md

  - **`ERROR: Failed to create WORKBOOK.`**
  	- *Cause:*   Error raised by the `write_volumes(self, ...)` function of the `Writer()` class in `.site_packages/riverpy/cReachManager.py`) when the `template` it could not add new sheets in `VolumeAssessment/Output/CONDITION_volumes.xlsx` or write to copies of `VolumeAssessment/templates/volume_template.xlsx`.
-    - *Remedy:*  Trace back earlier error messages, ensure that no other program locked `VolumeAssessment/Output/CONDITION_volumes.xlsx` and ensure that `VolumeAssessment/templates/volume_template.xlsx` was not deleted.
+    - *Remedy:*  Traceback earlier error messages, ensure that no other program locked `VolumeAssessment/Output/CONDITION_volumes.xlsx` and ensure that `VolumeAssessment/templates/volume_template.xlsx` was not deleted.

  - **`ERROR: Failed to open Fish.xlsx.
 Ensure that the workbook is not open.`**
     - *Cause:*   Raised by the `edit_xlsx(self)` function of the `Fish()` class in `.site_packages/riverpy/cFish.py` when  `.site_packages/templates/Fish.xlsx` is opened by another program or non-existent.